-Whilst we do not make the EBacc compulsory we do believe it has some value and it is something that parents and students should consider.
-As you can see from the next page, we especially believe that there are strong reasons for studying languages up to GCSE.
+Whilst we do not make the EBacc compulsory we firmly believe it has some value and it is something that parents and students should seriously consider.
+As you can see from the next section, we especially believe that there are strong reasons for studying languages up to GCSE.